aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 </p></details>
 <br>

-If the API now invokes correctly and application funcions as expected summoning unicorns, you may **proceed to complete either**:
+If the API now invokes correctly and application functions as expected summoning unicorns, you may **proceed to complete either**:

 - **Optional module 2 extension** with [Fine-grained IAM-based authorization with API Gateway](./Optional-APIGateway-IAMAuth.md)